 7. Put Small Things Together Often

 When starting your food storage make it simple, buy 3 canned items at a time.
 One for now two for later.
 You can do that with almost all foods that have a long shelf life.
-Start keeping track of the meals you make each week and keep some of the favorites ingredients on hand.
+Start keeping track of the meals you make each week and keep some of your favorite ingredients on hand.
 Don’t forget to rotate your food storage.

 8. Practice Basic Survival Skills